NDLANO/h5p-caretaker/readme.md

 The return value is going to be a JSON object represented in an associative array.
 Please refer to the [report properties documentation](docs/report-properties.md) for details.

-## Improving the library
+## Coding
-TODO
-- Report classes
-- buildMessage function
+Please see the [coding information documentation](docs/coding-information.md) for details.